-Applicants will create a proposed project by combining one or more target areas, covered in 2.4.6.
+Applicants will create a Proposed Project by combining one or more Target Areas, covered in 2.4.6.

-Applicants will be required to supply their project details, the necessary materials to demonstrate their plans for deploying broadband infrastructure, and more for each of the target areas where they want to propose projects.
-As highlighted in 2.4.3, for each target area, applicants must submit two sets of material: one for the unserved locations and one for all other locations, if applicable.
-For each target area, these materials will likely include, among others:
+Applicants will be required to supply their project details, the necessary materials to demonstrate their plans for deploying broadband infrastructure, and more for each of the Target Areas where they want to propose projects.
+As highlighted in 2.4.3, for each Target Area, applicants must submit two sets of material: one for the unserved locations and one for all other locations, if applicable.
+For each Target Area, these materials will likely include, among others:

-- The relevant region and targeted location numbers (provided by WVDED); - High level designs in geographic information system (GIS) form; - Proposed network speeds and technology used - Time to deployment; - Whether the project is classified as a priority project or non-priority project, as defined in 2.4.2; - Sum total of estimated costs to deploy network; - BEAD grant amount solicited to complete the project;
+- The relevant region and targeted location numbers (provided by WVDED); - High level designs in GIS form;

-- Percentage of total cost covered by BEAD grant amount (may not exceed 75%); - Binding commitment for minimum total price, net all fees, costs, and taxes, for 1Gbps/1Gbps service to all customers in a target area; and more
+- Proposed network speeds and technology used - Time to deployment; - Whether the project is classified as a priority project or non-priority project, as defined in 2.4.2; - Sum total of estimated costs to deploy network; - BEAD grant amount solicited to complete the project; - Percentage of total cost covered by BEAD grant amount (may not exceed 75%); - Binding commitment for minimum total price, net all fees, costs, and taxes, for 1Gbps/1Gbps service to all customers in a Target Area; and more